sradfar/GoM_ProbRI-MHW/GoM_ProbRI-MHW/README.md

 If you use the codes, data, ideas, or results from this project, please cite the following paper:

 **Radfar, S., Moftakhari, H., & Moradkhani, H. (2024).
 Rapid intensification of tropical cyclones in the Gulf of Mexico is more likely during marine heatwaves.
 Nature Communications Earth & Environment.**
+**Link to the Published Paper:** [Nature Communications Earth & Environment](https://www.nature.com/collections/cgdbbcfjii#:~:text=Weather%20and%20climate%20extremes%20have%20become%20more%20frequent,and%20social%20%28in%29justice%20to%20biodiversity%20and%20ecosystem%20loss.)

 ## Table of Contents